You’ve read all the baby books. From what to wear to what to eat, you know what to expect when you’re expecting. But what about your money?

 Much like your birth plan, the best way to prepare is by planning ahead.
 Follow these four steps to get your finances in order before your bundle of joy arrives:

-Is parental leave paid?
-Find out what your parental leave rights are by researching your company’s parental leave policies and investigating the state laws on parental leave where you work.
+Is your parental leave paid?
+Research your company’s parental leave policies and investigate your state’s laws on parental leave to understand your rights.
 If you’re lucky, you may work at one of the companies, or in one of the states, that offer paid family leave.
 Even so, you may only receive partial pay and have a limited number of weeks.
 It’s important to know up front how parental leave will affect your wallet.